depthbomb/Scraps/README.md

 * `--verbose`/`-v` - Log debug info to the console window, not really any use to the normal user unless you just want to see more of what's going on
 * `--config`/`-c` - Opens your settings file in your OS's default program and closes Scraps

-* `--proxy`/`-p` - Instruct Scraps to look for a `proxies.txt` file in its folder and use a proxy from that list.
-See instructions for more info.
+## Avoiding Bans

+The default settings are set so as to avoid hitting any rate limits and drawing suspicion.
+Since staff can see if you are using the same IP for multiple accounts, it is highly recommended that you run a VPN alongside Scraps to hide your IP if you are to use multiple accounts.

 ## Help

 If you need help with Scraps then send me a DM on Discord `depthbomb#0163`.
-Avoid joining my Discord server from my GitHub profile as you may get mixed in with other people looking to join for other reasons.

 ## Disclaimer